 Afton Mountain Vineyards coined the phrase, “Grapes Don’t Grow in Ugly Places,” and as you feast your eyes on the views from the winery’s windows, you’ll be inclined to agree.
 Owners Elizabeth and Tony Smith intend to preserve the pristine vista for generations; they bought the adjacent land to keep it development-free.

 Like all wineries, Afton Mountain faced the conundrum of what to do with the countless empty bottles left after a weekend of wine tastings, so they purchased a glass-crusher.
 After crushing, they’re left with sand, which is then earmarked for landscaping projects around the winery.
-(Brent Manor Vineyards in Faber does the same; owner Jorge Raposo estimates he crushes a couple dozen bottles every weekend.)

-Winemaker Damien Blanchon grows grapes the way his family does back in France: he uses no insecticides and sprays his twenty-five acres of vines with herbal teas, which he says bolsters their immune systems.
+Winemaker Damien Blanchon grows grapes the way his family does back in France.
+He uses no insecticides and sprays his twenty-five acres of vines with herbal teas, which he says bolsters their immune systems.
 After the grapes are crushed, Blanchon delivers the pomace—leftover skins—to a neighbor to use as livestock feed.
-He also added goats to Afton’s eco-mix, where they act as nature’s lawn mowers (on the non-vineyard acres; goats love a good grape), and they provide some added value with a bit of natural fertilization, as well.

 Using Helpful Vineyard Critters

 High on a mountain in Amherst, Ankida Ridge Vineyards is known as a respite for the soul and a maker of elegant Pinot Noir, but it’s the honeybees, chickens, and sheep who keep everything in order.
 In the vineyard, the chickens scratch and peck, aerating the soil, while filling up on harmful bugs and larvae.
 Sheep keep the ground cover trimmed.
 And both contribute to the vineyard’s reduced use of insecticides and herbicides.
-Owner Christine Vrooman says, “Environmental awareness is a focus of our farming practices, keeping the soil rich with microbial life and trying to keep the beneficial insects healthy and plentiful.
-Keeping the vineyard and our farm in balance helps to make balanced wines.”

 Loretta Briede of Briede Family Vineyards in Winchester says she wants her wines to be an expression of the grape, not a chemical experiment.
 To minimize vineyard intervention, her farm relies on an insectary house of ladybugs, green lacewings, assassin bugs, and praying mantis.
-The insects’ job begins with a “bug release”, where they’re set free to quash the bad bugs, creating a natural balance.
+The insects’ job begins with a “bug release" where they’re set free to quash the bad bugs, creating a natural balance.

 Commitment to Water Conservation

 Old House Vineyards in Culpeper has grown quite a bit since the first vines were planted in 1999.
 What started as a winery now includes a brewery, distillery, and pub kitchen—all of which go through plenty of water.
-To get more use from that water, the Kearney family is building a wastewater management system where everything gets run through underground tanks and into a rock quarry topped with plant life, then cycled into the wetlands and collected in tanks for farm irrigation.
+To get more use from that water, the Kearney family started building a wastewater management system where everything gets run through underground tanks and into a rock quarry topped with plant life, then cycled into the wetlands and collected in tanks for farm irrigation.

-Knight’s Gambit Vineyard and Jefferson Vineyards have also made a commitment to water: their extensive fencing projects will keep livestock and their natural waste far away from waterways that run into the Chesapeake Bay.
+Knight’s Gambit Vineyard and Jefferson Vineyards have also made a commitment to water.
+Their extensive fencing projects will keep livestock and their natural waste far away from waterways that run into the Chesapeake Bay.

 Harnessing Natural Energy